-- All facades of a building shall have similar materials. - Materials and Colors - Primary facade and roof colors shall have a low reflectance and be a subtle, neutral or Earth-toned color.
-Earthtone colors are suggested to be beiges, taupes or browns.
-Neutral colors are defined as whites, greys or charcoal color values. - Trim and accents of brighter colors, including primary colors, are allowed.
+- A. Primary facade and roof colors shall have a low reflectance, and be a subtle, neutral or - B. Earth-toned color.
+Earth-tone colors are suggested to be beiges, taupes or browns.
+Neutral colors are defined as whites, grays or charcoal color values. - C. Trim and accents may be brighter colors, including primary colors.
+Vivid colors shall be used sparingly (10% or less of a facade on buildings less than 20,000 sf and 7% on buildings larger than 20,000 sf).
+Vivid colors are defined as bright colors, such as primary colors. - D. Preferred predominant facade materials include: brick, native or cultured stone, tinted and textured concrete masonry units, architectural precast concrete panels, site cast tilt- up concrete, stucco, synthetic stucco, high quality insulated metal panel or ACM panels that have colors & textures to mimic smooth or textured stucco surfaces.
+Exposed concrete shall have an attractive texture and/or color. - E. Optional predominant facade materials include: high quality architectural insulated metal wall panels that mimic the texture & appearance of stucco or other appropriate finishes.
+In addition, high quality ACM Metal Panel such as Alucabond or Reynobond are allowed as a primary material given they are architecturally appropriate to the overall design aesthetic.

-- Vivid colors shall be used sparingly (3% or less of a façade).
-Vivid colors are defined as bright colors, such as primary colors. - Preferred predominant facade materials include: glazing, brick, native or cultured stone, tinted and textured concrete masonry units, architectural precast concrete panels, site cast tilt-up concrete, stucco, synthetic stucco, high quality insulated metal panel or ACM panels that have colors & textures to mimic smooth or textured stucco surfaces.
-Exposed concrete shall have an attractive texture and/or color. - Optional predominant facade materials include: high quality architectural insulated metal wall panels that mimic the texture & appearance of stucco or other appropriate finishes.
-In addition, high quality Aluminum Composite Material Metal Panel such as Alucabond or Reynobond are allowed as a primary material given they are architecturally appropriate to the overall design aesthetic. - Prohibited predominant materials are smooth-face concrete block, full ceramic walls, and pre-fabricated uninsulated, non-textured, flat metal panels.
-These materials may be used as accent but shall occupy no more than 30% of a façade.
-Glazing with reflectivity or opacity higher than 60% is strictly prohibited. - o Corrugated Metal Panel shall occupy no more than 25% of a façade. - Facades that face a street or parking area shall not have a blank, uninterrupted length exceeding 50 feet without including at least two (2) of the following: - a.
-Change in plane. - b.
-Change in color. - c.
-Change in texture or pattern. - d.
-Windows. - e.
-Columns, piers or equivalent element that subdivides the wall. - Facades greater than 150 feet in length shall incorporate wall plane projections or recesses having a depth of at least 2% of the length of the facade and occupy at least 20% of the length of the facade.
+F. Prohibited predominant materials are smooth-face concrete block and uninsulated, non-textured flat metal panels.
+These materials may be used as accent but shall occupy no more than 35% of a facade.